Nolendil/codejam25/README.md

 ## Possible future improvements:
 - ✅ Add feedback in the crow bubble about the letter being wrong or correct.
 - ✅ Switching to use a Public Domain word list.
-- Add a random chance that a letter is accepted, to make the mechanics more confusing.
+- ✅ Add a random chance that a letter is accepted, to make the mechanics more confusing.
-- Redraw the background to have bigger speech bubble (or leave it like that because it's janky?)
+- 🚧 Redraw the background to fit all the texts in the speech bubble
 - Spawn flying beans that the user need to click for a "super" bonus.
 E.g.
   - do nothing
   - give an extra life